mrmoyeez/wp-contact-form-7-salesking-addon/readme.txt

 Get your Contact Form 7 data straight into SalesKing CRM.

 == Description ==
+The plugin creates a lead with the contact information captured in any Contact-Form-7 form.
+You can add as many forms as you like and map arbitrary fields to advanced contact properties e.g tags, notes, lead_reference.

 = How to pimp your wordpress contact form 7 =